Skip to content

 Traditional: Attacker gets encrypted keys → Offline brute-force possible

-Stratos Vault: Server has only public keys → No private material to steal
+Stratos Vault (Local mode): Server has only public keys → No private material to steal

 Man-in-the-Middle